fediverse/network/README.md

 * TimescaleDB PostgreSQL extension
 * Node.JS, NPM

+You can create a timescaledb instance using the `startDevDB.sh` script. (this requires docker and you need to change the `DATA_DIR` variable in the script)

 ## Development setup

 Configure `config/dev.exs` if you need another db/user than `fd_dev` and `postgres`.